Joshua is a graduate student at the USF. He has interests in business technology, analytics, finance, and lean six sigma.

 Step 1: Insert a Button

-First, go to the developer tab and insert a new button.
-Follow these steps starting with the developer tab: Developer tabàInsertàbutton (form control).
+First, click on the developer tab and choose the insert button.
+From the form control area of the drop-down, choose the button in the first row to the left.
 The steps are indicated by 1, 2, and 3 in the illustration below.

 Next, drag the cursor somewhere in row 1 to create a button.
 After the outline of the button is drawn the Assign Macro box appears.
 Click on the record button.